-- If the at-fault driver is uninsured: Missouri has an estimated 14 percent of uninsured drivers.
+If the at-fault driver is uninsured, you may need to pursue additional action.
+Missouri has an estimated 14 percent of uninsured drivers.
 While Missouri requires you to have uninsured motorist insurance, it only covers your bodily injury.
 Any diminished value coverage will have to come from a third-party legal action or if you have collision coverage on your policy it may pay for the diminished value.

 How Do I File a Diminished Value Claim?

 Whenever you are trying to file a diminution claim, you need to have a plan in place.
 Be thorough in your research and evidence gathering process.
 Insurance companies need proof of a loss.
 Here are three things you need to do while filing your diminished value claim:

 1. Talk with your insurance agent.

 Whenever you are looking at submitting a diminished value claim to the at-fault insurer, talk with your insurance agent.
 While your agent can’t do any processing for you, it’s good to get advice to make sure you know how to handle it.